Update october 2020: New sauerkraut, substantially more information added 🙂

 So what is this “fermentation thing” all about?
 Fermentation is latin and means the decomposing of carbohydrates in foods by various bacteria or yeasts with no oxygen around.
 Besides improving digestability, this produces a wide variety of distinct aromatics and other substances, the most important one being acid (lactic acid in this case).
 Harmful bacteria cannot thrive in an oxygen-free, acidic environment, thus, our food becomes preserved.

 - 1 kg of white cabbage

 Remove the stem from the cabbage and shred it finely.
 The finer you chop it, the better.
 Mix all your ingredients and the cabbage in a large bowl (you will make a mess!) and knead gently.
-Let sit for about 30 minutes to let some liquid build up at the bottom of the bowl.
+Then let sit for about 30-40 minutes to let some liquid build up at the bottom of the bowl.